Statement of Policy

 The audience for this policy is IT users with elevated permissions.

-The infrastructure shall, with exceptions noted and approved by the Information Security Office (ISO) and IT leadership, will follow the WashU IT and Information Security Polices, Standards and Guidelines described in https://informationsecurity.wustl.edu.
+The infrastructure shall, with exceptions noted and approved by the Office of Information Security (OIS) and IT leadership, will follow the WashU IT and Information Security Polices, Standards, and Guidelines described in https://informationsecurity.wustl.edu.
 Controls will be adapted from Special Publications of the National Institute of Standards and Technology (NIST) SP800 series and other applicable standards.

 The infrastructure will be designed to ensure the confidentiality, integrity, and availability (CIA) of information.
 In particular, the protection of systems and information against unauthorized access, against unauthorized modification or disclosure, and protection of systems against denial of service.
 The degree of protections applied within parts of the infrastructure will be commensurate with bringing risks to acceptable levels.